VVilmos/legaltextdecoder/README.md

 ### Logging Requirements

-The training process must produce a log file that captures the following essential information for grading:

-1.  **Configuration**: Print the hyperparameters used (e.g., number of epochs, batch size, learning rate).
-2.  **Data Processing**: Confirm successful data loading and preprocessing steps.
 3.  **Model Architecture**: A summary of the model structure with the number of parameters (trainable and non-trainable).
-4.  **Training Progress**: Log the loss and accuracy (or other relevant metrics) for each epoch.
-5.  **Validation**: Log validation metrics at the end of each epoch or at specified intervals.
-6.  **Final Evaluation**: Result of the evaluation on the test set (e.g., final accuracy, MAE, F1-score, confusion matrix).

-The log file must be uploaded to `log/run.log` to the repository.
-The logs must be easy to understand and self explanatory.
 Ensure that `src/utils.py` is used to configure the logger so that output is directed to stdout (which Docker captures).

-### Submission Checklist

-Before submitting your project, ensure you have completed the following steps.
-**Please note that the submission can only be accepted if these minimum requirements are met.**

-- [ ] **Project Information**: Filled out the "Project Information" section (Topic, Name, Extra Credit).
-- [ ] **Solution Description**: Provided a clear description of your solution, model, and methodology.
-- [ ] **Extra Credit**: If aiming for +1 mark, filled out the justification section.
-- [ ] **Data Preparation**: Included a script or precise description for data preparation.
-- [ ] **Dependencies**: Updated `requirements.txt` with all necessary packages and specific versions.
-- [ ] **Configuration**: Used `src/config.py` for hyperparameters and paths, contains at least the number of epochs configuration variable.
-- [ ] **Logging**:
-    - [ ] Log uploaded to `log/run.log`
-    - [ ] Log contains: Hyperparameters, Data preparation and loading confirmation, Model architecture, Training metrics (loss/acc per epoch), Validation metrics, Final evaluation results, Inference results.
-- [ ] **Docker**:
-    - [ ] `Dockerfile` is adapted to your project needs.
-    - [ ] Image builds successfully (`docker build -t dl-project .`).
-    - [ ] Container runs successfully with data mounted (`docker run ...`).
-    - [ ] The container executes the full pipeline (preprocessing, training, evaluation).
-- [ ] **Cleanup**:
-    - [ ] Removed unused files.
-    - [ ] **Deleted this "Submission Instructions" section from the README.**

 ## Project Details